MacJo/ad-crawler/README.md

 ## Description

-Crawles all users per specific group.
+Crawles all users with metadata by specific group.